sashafr/bibmap/README.md

 The layer ids that need to go in the array will contain the name of the layer in AGOL, but will also contain additional numbers.

 ### Prerequisites

-This project uses ArcGIS API for Javascript version 4.4, as well as the accompanying stylesheet.
-Current documentation available on ESRI's website is for version 4.5 but there appear to have been few changes between 4.4 and 4.5.
-You should NOT use anything from version 3.22 as it is very different from 4.4.

 This code gets data from a webmap in ArcGIS online, which serves as the database.
 All layers should be generated in ArcGIS for Desktop as shapefiles, compressed into zip files, and loaded into a map in the user's account on AGOL.
 For the map to be viewed by the public, all layers and the map itself must be made public using the sharing settings in AGOL.